Uiowa-Applied-Topology/mappeR/README.md

 Vertex information:

 - `id`: vertex ID
-- `cluster_size`: number of datapoints in cluster
+- `cluster_size`: number of data points in cluster
+- `medoid`: the name of the medoid of the cluster
 - `mean_dist_to_medoid`: mean distance to medoid of cluster
+- `max_dist_to_medoid`: max distance to medoid of cluster
+- `cluster_width`: maximum pairwise distance within cluster
+- `wcss`: sum of squares of distances to cluster medoid
-- `data`: names of datapoints in cluster
+- `data`: names of data points in cluster
 - `patch`: level set ID

 Edge information: